 For a $2 \times 2$ matrix, a pair of complex conjugate eigenvalues can cross the imaginary axis only if two conditions are met:

 where $\lambda_1$ and $\lambda_2$ are the eigenvalues of $\mathbf{P}-\kappa \mathbf{C}$.
 Condition (I) corresponds to

 which yields

-However, Eq. \ref{eq:msf_wave_3} cannot be satisfied, because $\kappa \geq 0$, $\mu_X$ and $\mu_Y$ are positive diffusion rates and $\text{tr}(\textbf{P})<0$, as we evaluate the system at a stable steady state.
-Consequently, wave instability does not occur in the system.
+and cannot be satisfied, because $\kappa \geq 0$, $\mu_X$ and $\mu_Y$ are positive diffusion rates and $\text{tr}(\textbf{P})<0$, as we evaluate the system at a stable steady state.
+Consequently, wave instabilities do not occur in the system.

 Turing instabilities, where one eigenvalue crosses the imaginary axis, occur when

 which corresponds to

 We can solve Eq. \ref{eq:msf_turing_1b} for $\kappa$ and by considering that \textbf{P} always has a zero eigenvalue due to the conservation property of the local dynamics, we find one trivial solution at $\kappa=0$ and one nontrivial solution at